Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: System and Channel Models

+As the $(K,d_s)$ pair influences the channel matrix and affects the system performance, it requires careful optimization.
+However, due to the limited space in practice, the size of the array aperture at the BS is constrained to be smaller than a certain threshold, e.g., between $0.2$~m and $1.2$~m~\cite{InterIntra,Theory}.
+Considering a square UPA with array aperture $S_t$ representing the length of its diagonal, we have

+Therefore, the optimization of $(K,d_s)$ is constrained by the maximum array aperture such that they can not be arbitrarily large or small.

+Apart from the design of $(K,d_s)$ pair, the hybrid beamformers also need to be optimized to maximize the sum SE for both FC and SC systems.
+In FC systems, the overall optimization problem can be formulated as

-where constraint (\ref{eq:aperture_constraint}) denotes the array aperture constraint where $S_t^{\text{min}}$ refers to the case of a compact array.
-While for SC, the constraint (\ref{eq:FRF_constraint_FC}) is replaced by $|\mathbf{F}_j(m,n)|^2 = \frac{1}{N_t/K}$.
+Constraint (\ref{eq:aperture_constraint}) denotes the array aperture constraint where $S_t^{\text{min}}$ refers to the case of a compact array.
+For SC, constraint (\ref{eq:FRF_constraint_FC}) is replaced by $|\mathbf{F}_j(m,n)|^2 = \frac{1}{N_t/K}$.
 This is a non-convex problem due to the constant-modulus constraints of the analog beamformers.
-Moreover, the effect of $(K,d_s)$ is implicit within the expression of the channel matrix, which further complicates the design problem, making it intractable to solve directly.
+Moreover, the effect of $(K,d_s)$ is implicit within the expression of the channel matrix, which further complicates the design problem and makes it intractable to solve directly.
 Therefore, we separate this problem into two sub-problems, for which we first design the MU-WSA architecture by analyzing the impact of the number of subarrays and the subarray spacing.
-Then, we design the hybrid beamforming algorithm to maximize the sum SE.
+After that, the channel matrix can be determined, based on which we design the hybrid beamformers to maximize the sum SE as the second sub-problem.